Ahmadk-g/Codeinsitute-PP1/README.md

   ![Nav Bar mobile open](https://github.com/Ahmadk-g/Codeinsitute-PP1/blob/main/assets/images/navbar-toggle-open.png)

 ### Home Page

 - __The landing page image__

-  - The landing includes an image of a 3D printer in operation.
+  - The landing page includes an image of a 3D printer in operation.
-  - This section shows a strong contrast of colors to enhance the impact of the user's visual experience.
+  - This section features a strong contrast of colors to enhance the impact of the user's visual experience.
-  - A text overlay that makes a play on words to highlight our mission to translate imagination into reality.
+  - A text overlay makes a play on words to highlight our mission of translating imagination into reality.

   ![Landing Page](https://github.com/Ahmadk-g/Codeinsitute-PP1/blob/main/assets/images/hero-image.png)